IBM-Blockchain-Archive/marbles/tutorial_part1.md

 ```

 The `chaincode.invoke.set_user([data.name, data.user]);` line is where we submit our request to run the chaincode function.
-It is passing to our GoLang set_user function an array of strings argument containing the name of the marble and the name of it's new owner.
+It is passing to our GoLang `set_user` function an array of strings argument containing the name of the marble and the name of its new owner.
 By "passing" I mean it is really sending a HTTP POST `/chaincode` invoke request to one of the peers in our network.
 This peer will in turn call the chaincode and actually pass the argument to the cc function.
 The details of which peer and the exact rest call are taken care of in our ibc-js SDK.